Getting Started Guide

 You can ignore this step if you’re using the free version, or just want to get straight to crawling.
 However, if you’re using the paid version we recommend setting this up at the outset.

 If you have an SSD, we recommend switching to database storage mode.
-Go to ‘Configuration > System > Storage’ and select ‘Database Storage Mode’.
+Go to ‘File > Settings > Storage Mode’ and select ‘Database Storage Mode’.

 Database storage mode provides massive benefits, including allowing the SEO Spider to crawl more URLs, automatically store crawl data and allow you to access old crawls quicker.